AckerlyXu/heima/articles/sql-database/sql-database-manage-application-rolling-upgrade.md

 1. Create a stage slot for the upgrade.
 To do that create a secondary database (1) and deploy a identical web site in the same Azure region.
 Monitor the secondary to see if the seeding process is completed.
 3. Create a failover profile in WATM with <i>contoso-1.chinacloudsites.cn</i> as online endpoint and <i>contoso-2.chinacloudsites.cn</i> as offline.

+> [!NOTE]
-> [AZURE.NOTE] Note the preparation steps will not impact the application in the production slot and it can function in full access mode.
+> Note the preparation steps will not impact the application in the production slot and it can function in full access mode.

 ![SQL Database geo-replication configuration.
 Cloud disaster recovery.](./media/sql-database-manage-application-rolling-upgrade/Option1-1.png)